Waldoz53/amethyst-todo/README.md

 5. ...delete user data from there as well
 6. ...delete user account
 7. ...other settings stuff
-8. Better UI: move add to bottom of the app for mobile versions?
-9. Add a sync to do lists with account sign up, leading into monetization
+8. Add a sync to do lists with account sign up, leading into monetization